MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 ## Checkout Confirmation
-(User Story 4.5)
+(User Story 4.5) \
-The checkout confirmation/checkout success page displays details of the submitted order.
+The checkout confirmation page displays details of the submitted order.
 Users have confirmation it has been received.
 All details about the order are provided for the user to verify.
 There are no calls to action on this page.

 ![Checkout confirmation 1](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652125593/LovePlants/ReadMe/checkoutconfirm1_hdd4tp.jpg)